isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 <ol style="list-style-type: lower-roman">
 <li style="text-align: justify">Whether the tenant-occupier is eligible for the rental waiver </li>
 <li style="text-align: justify">Whether their tenant-occupier or intermediary landlord served the Notice of Rental Waiver and supporting documents in accordance with the requirements under the Act and if not, whether this non-compliance was material </li>
-<li style="text-align: justify"> Whether the property owner meets the eligibility criteria to be exempted from providing the rental waiver, on the grounds of financial hardship (see subsection on Eligibility for Financial Hardship for Landlords) </li>
+<li style="text-align: justify">Whether the property owner meets the eligibility criteria to be exempted from providing the rental waiver, on the grounds of financial hardship (see subsection on Eligibility for Financial Hardship for Landlords) </li>
-<li style="text-align: justify">Whether it is just and equitable in the circumstances of the case for the rental waiver to be reversed or reduced (see subsection on Just and Equitable Reversal or Reduction of Rental Waiver) <li>
+<li style="text-align: justify">Whether it is just and equitable in the circumstances of the case for the rental waiver to be reversed or reduced (see subsection on Just and Equitable Reversal or Reduction of Rental Waiver) </li>
 <li style="text-align: justify">The actual amount of rent under the lease agreement. </li>
 <li style="text-align: justify">The actual amount of any component of the formula used to compute the prescribed amount of rent that is to be waived.
 The formulas will be prescribed in the subsidiary legislation.</li>
  </ol>
  <br>

 <u>Eligibility for Financial Hardship for Landlords</u>

 <ol style="list-style-type: lower-roman">
 <li style="text-align: justify">The Government recognises that there are landlords who may face genuine financial hardship.
-Landlords who meet all the following criteria may apply to a rental waiver assessor to be fully exempt from their rental waiver obligations.<b/li>
+Landlords who meet all the following criteria may apply to a rental waiver assessor to be fully exempt from their rental waiver obligations.</li>
 <li style="text-align: justify">The applicant should be the property owner, who is an individual or sole proprietor landlord, or a company solely created to hold interest in the property (“holding company”), and the holding company is owned by one or more individuals and/or sole proprietors who each meet the other two criteria below </li>
 <li style="text-align: justify">The Annual Value of investment properties owned by the applicant or each shareholder of the holding company (whether directly, or indirectly through companies) is less than $60,000 </li>
 <li style="text-align: justify">The average monthly rental income from all properties owned by the applicant, or each shareholder of the holding company (whether directly, or indirectly through companies) constitutes 75% or more of his/her average monthly gross income </li>
  </ol>
 <br>

 <u>Just and Equitable Reversal or Reduction of Rental Waiver</u>

 Landlords who require assistance but do not fall under any of the above-mentioned scenarios may apply to a rental waiver assessor stating their circumstances.
 Assessors will consider if it is just and equitable to exempt or reduce the rental waiver based on each landlord’s circumstances.
 This could include cases where landlords had provided significant rental waivers or reductions prior to 16 May 2021.